abisummers/abisummers.github.io/src/content/guide/la-rentree.md

 It’s also the time of year when a lot of the museums have new exhibitions starting.
 Museums often need a few weeks to change the exhibitions.
 There's a lot of work and care that goes into moving pieces of art around the world.
 From mid September, we'll see a lot of new openings in Paris.
 How exciting!

 So the start of September, there’s a buzz in the air.
 The excitement, the start of something new.
-There’s also a little but of panic of picking up the things you didn’t finish before _les vaccances_, the last minute school supplies and the getting back into routine.
+There’s also a little but of panic of picking up the things you didn’t finish before _les vacances_, the last minute school supplies and the getting back into routine.
 In a week or so, everyone will settle back down into their routines.
 But while the buzz is here, I’m going to be enjoying it.

 I personally think the start of September is a great time to visit Paris.
 It's a lot quieter because the schools are back (in many places around the world) and the weather is still great.
 A lot of the monuments that have had long lines over summer are incredibly quiet now.